amiaopensource/ltopers/README.md

 #LTOpers Documentation#

 ##Installing LTOpers tools##
 You can easily install these tools using Homebrew.
-To install Homebrew, follow the instructions here http://brew.sh/
+To install Homebrew, follow the [instructions](http://brew.sh/).

 Install the LTFS utilities.
 Please use version 2.2 on the [Quantum site](http://www.quantum.com/serviceandsupport/softwareanddocumentationdownloads/ltfs/index.aspx?whattab=Third).

 To install LTOpers tools, run the following commands:

-`brew tap amiaopensource/amiaos'`
+`brew tap amiaopensource/amiaos`
-{ this taps the homebrew recipes of the amiaopensource account }
+(this taps the homebrew recipes of the amiaopensource account)

 `brew install ltopers`
-{ just installed it to version 0.0.1 }
+(just installed it to version 0.1.3)

 If it ever updates you can update via:
 `brew update`
 `brew upgrade`
-{nb: this will update/upgrade every package you've installed using brew}
+(nb: this will update/upgrade every package you've installed using brew)

 ##Formatting LTO##